Amore Mio (song): Release and reception

 The song debuted in Mexico's general airplay chart, gaining even more airplay than the album's first single and peaking at #1.
 In the pop chart, published by Monitor Latino, the song also peaked at #1.

 Video

 Though the song does not have an official music video, Thalía did release an official lyric video for the song on her YouTube channel.
+The video is made up of images from the promotional photo session for the album and short video recordings in Thalía's studio.